 How Can Publishers Detect Ad Blockers?

-As a publisher, you might be making good money by running ads on your website.
+As a publisher, you might be generating decent revenue by running ads on your website.
 But you could make even more if ad blockers weren’t blocking ads.

-This brings us to the topic— of how publishers can detect ad blockers.
+This brings us to the topic of how publishers can detect ad blockers.
 There are a few known applications, plugins, and JavaScript codes available, using which a publisher can detect whether ads are being displayed on their site or not.
+Let’s explore:

 Ad Block Detection Scripts